atroppe/angular-multi-project-workspace-example/README.md

 update angular.json `defaultProject` to the app or library you want to work with and then use ng commands as usual (ng serve, ng g c <comp-name>)

+(WIP) Build angular elements by running the custom script `npm run build:elements` (WIP) Elements are imported to the index.html file and can be tested by installing https://www.npmjs.com/package/serve and running `serve .`

 ## Development server